kin5/ascii-factory/README.md

 Usage
 =====

 Very simple.
 Enter a filename, then hit enter.
+Then enter a value for the width and height to be scaled down by, keep it tight.
 Watch as it turns to ASCII art before you.

 Example
 =======